rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

   (-> (read-config) ig/expand ig/init))
 ```

 Now, you should be able to run the app using `clj -M -m acme.main`.
-That should be all the code needed for the application.
-Reload your REPL and try out the app in http://localhost:8080!
-In the next section, we'll package the app into a docker image to deploy to Fly.
+That's all the code needed for the application.
+In the next section, we'll package the app into a Docker image to deploy to Fly.

 ## Packaging the Application

-While there are [many approaches to packaging a clojure application](https://www.metosin.fi/blog/packaging-clojure), Fly.io specifically requires a docker image to deploy an app.
+While there are [many ways to package a Clojure application](https://www.metosin.fi/blog/packaging-clojure), Fly.io specifically requires a Docker image.
 There are two approaches to doing this:

 1. Build an uberjar and run it using Java in the container, or
-2. Load the source code and run it directly using Clojure in the container
+2. Load the source code and run it using Clojure in the container

 Both are valid approaches.
-I prefer the first approach since its only dependency is the JVM.
+I prefer the first since its only dependency is the JVM.
 We'll use the [tools.build]( https://github.com/clojure/tools.build) library to build the uberjar.
-Checkout the [official guide](https://clojure.org/guides/tools_build) for more information on building Clojure programs.
+Check out the [official guide](https://clojure.org/guides/tools_build) for more information on building Clojure programs.
 Since it's a library, to use it we can add it to our `deps.edn` file with an alias:

 ```clojure
 ;; deps.edn